pixelscript-io/the-grid/README.md

 .col-1-12 (This section will start at column 1 and span all 12 columns) .col-6-12 (This section will start at column 6 and span 6 additional columns)

-.row-4-12 (This section will start at row 4 and span 8 additional columns) .row-12-12 (This section will start at row 12 and only span 1 column)
+.row-4-12 (This section will start at row 4 and span 8 additional rows) .row-12-12 (This section will start at row 12 and only span 1 row)
 ```

 **Note:** Sections cannot span backwards.
 For example, the following is not possible: